Braxton Berrios

 Personal Life

-Braxton Berrios was in a relationship with Sophia Culpo, the sister of Olivia Culpo, from 2021 to 2023.
-He later dated social media personality Alix Earle from March 2023 until their mutual breakup in December 2025.
-Berrios’ personal life has garnered attention, but he remains focused on his professional career in the NFL.
+Berrios dated Sophia Culpo, the sister of Olivia Culpo, from 2021 to 2023.
+He later dated social media personality Alix Earle from March 2023 to December 2025, with sources announcing their mutual breakup on December 6, 2025.